kuzyn/write/0_random_notes.md

+when i saw how she chopped the brocolli on friday night, i knew that i was in for a very long week-end

+···

 you are the lightning rod of the world, of happenstances. the best your can do is avoid being zapped

 ···